Small Area Estimation of General Indicators in Off-Census Years: Introduction

 As already said, empirical best prediction requires a census of the auxiliary variables considered to be included in the survey as well.
 Sometimes, instead of the required census, a larger survey is available that adequately covers all target areas.
 This survey contains common auxiliary variables with the original smaller survey in which the target variable is observed.
 Moreover, even in countries where the census is still conducted, the last census could be outdated in off-census years, yielding biased EB predictors.
 Several approaches have been proposed to address this problem.
-Area-level models, such as the Fay-Herriot (FH) model introduced by \cite{fay1979estimates}, use only aggregated auxiliary information, which could be taken from the last census. \cite{ybarra2008small} propose a small area predictor that accounts for sampling variability in the auxiliary information of the area-level model.
-Such approaches reduce the rich unit-level information from the survey to area aggregates.
+Area-level models, such as the Fay-Herriot (FH) model introduced by \textcite{fay1979estimates}, use only aggregated auxiliary information (such as means), which could be taken from the last census.
+If no updated census data are available, a larger survey could be used to obtain estimates of the area aggregates for each auxiliary variable.
+However, the error in these estimators should be taken into account. \textcite{ybarra2008small} proposed a small area predictor that accounts for measurement error in the auxiliary information of the FH model.
+This method requires knowledge of the true MSEs of the estimators of the aggregated auxiliary information (or their variance, if they are unbiased), for each area.

+Area-level models reduce the rich unit-level information from the survey to area aggregates.
 Moreover, they require finding appropriate models for each different indicator of interest and for each aggregation level where estimates are desired.
 If several indicators are of interest, it might be difficult to find aggregated auxiliary variables that are linearly related to all of the target indicators.

 An alternative approach is to consider only aggregated auxiliary information in a model with a response variable specified at the unit level.
-This leads to the so-called unit-context models, applied, for example, by \cite{masaki2022small} using EB prediction and by \cite{cuong2012method} using the ELL approach. \cite{corral2021map} compared different approaches to estimate poverty indicators in model-based and design-based simulation experiments, using the Mexican Intercensal Survey as a census.
-The simulation results showed a clear bias for the predictors obtained under unit-context models.
+This leads to the so-called unit-context models, applied, for example, by \textcite{masaki2022small} using EB prediction and by \textcite{cuong2012method} using the ELL approach. \textcite{corral2021map} compared different approaches to estimate poverty indicators in model-based and design-based simulation experiments, using the Mexican Intercensal Survey as a census.
+The simulation results showed a clear bias for the estimators obtained under unit-context models.